Ylvauk/express-api-lab/readme.md

 and frontend together, you may have to modify and fix your backend.

 ## Bonus

-* Deploy your backend to Heroku and frontend to GitHub pages.
 * Add tagging functionality.
 * Add another model to the API.